-Each of the sites have been classified into separate zones that are illustrated in figure 1 as a typical example.
+Each of the sites have been classified into separate zones that are illustrated in figure 4 as a typical example.
 The two separate illustrations depict a theoretical change in the spatial distribution of the zones over time, and can be correlated with corresponding changes in discharge, of the mainstem Susitna, tributary discharge, or ground water discharge to the sites.
 The number of zones will vary at each site, depending on the complexitity of the hydraulic conditions that occur at each site.
+Nine different habitat zones have been defined.
+Criteria used in defining these zones include water source (tributary, mainstem, or mixed), presence or absence of a breakwater zone resulting from mainstem stage, open/closed status of slough head, and water velocity (fast or slack and, if slack, due to mainstem backwater or bottom morphology).